Eidolon123/Notes/digital_garden/Uni/year3/345CT/Lesson notes/1-professional-legal-ethical-issues-in-hacking.md

 ### common_law

--	uk
+-	UK
--	us
+-	US
--	australia
+-	Australia
--	canada
+-	Canada

-the desision on the case is decided by a jury of common people.
-Judge then decided scentence if guilty
+The decision on the case is decided by a jury of common people.
+Judge then decided sentence if guilty

 ### civil_law

--	germany
+-	Germany
--	france
+-	France
 -	etc

 In this system the judge decides if the defendant is guilty